UoW-ATM/Mercury/docs/CLI.rst

 - "-pc": number of core to use in parallel for multiple iterations (a single run of Mercury is always single-core and single thread)

-On top of that, oen can use the cli to set and iterate over parameters.
+On top of that, one can use the cli to set and iterate over parameters .
 Iterable parameters include scenario ids, case study ids.
 For instance, this command performs one iteration on scenario -1 and one iteration on scenarios -2:

 .. code:: bash

     ./mercury.py -id -1 -2

-Any parameter defined in the scenario (or case_study) parameter file can also be fixed or iterated through the CLI.
+Any parameter defined in the scenario (or case_study) parameter file can also be fixed or iterated through the CLI (the list of parameter is built at runtime, so even new custom parameters and parameters coming from modules will be available).
 For instance, if the price of fuel is defined as:

 .. code:: toml